ng-alain/delon/packages/util/src/time/index.en-US.md

   - `month`, `-month` This month or last month
   - `year`, `-year` This year or last year
 - `time` Specify start time, default is `now`

+## toDate

+Return the date parsed from string using the given format string, If the argument is a number, it is treated as a timestamp.

+* `formatString` If parsing fails try to parse the date by pressing `formatString`
+* `defaultValue` If parsing fails returned default value, default: `new Date(NaN)`